dario-baumberger/obsidian-image-to-text-ocr/README.md

 ![GitHub stars](https://img.shields.io/github/stars/dario-baumberger/obsidian-image-to-text-ocr?style=flat)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/dario-baumberger/obsidian-image-to-text-ocr/blob/master/LICENCE)

-# Obsidian Image to Text
+# Obsidian Image to text

 Recognize Text on images in your notes.
 Select the image and run the command.
 The recognized text will be appended to your image or will replace your image - depending on the command